 That said, an expat's experience in Italy can vary markedly depending on their location.
 Those living in cities in the north of the country, such as Milan and Turin, will find that things are fairly fast-paced, with business being a priority.
 The further south one moves, the lifestyle becomes more relaxed and typically Mediterranean, with locals taking longer lunch breaks and enjoying the passeggiata (a long, leisurely evening stroll).
 Regardless of regional differences, one thing new arrivals are sure to find is that just about every occasion in Italy is a reason to celebrate with good food, wine and family and friends.

 The focus on family also extends into doing business in Italy.
 A substantial portion of Italian businesses are family-owned, from major corporations to the smaller enterprises that make up much of the local economy.
 Italy's main industries include tourism, fashion, agriculture and manufacturing.
 Many expats working in Italy take up jobs in tourism; there are also a number of expats employed in the finance and media industries.

-There is a well-established public transport network, so getting around is fairly straightforward, although things may not run as smoothly as in other European countries.
+There is a well-established public transport network, so getting around in Italy is fairly straightforward, although things may not run as smoothly as in other European countries.
 Those who have the desire to explore the rest of the continent will find that Italy is connected to many of its neighbouring countries via excellent train links as well as well-priced flights.